zDevelopers/UHPlugin/README.md

 C'est très la source.

+Development builds available for each commit [on our Jenkins server](http://jenkins.carrade.eu/job/UltraHardcoreReloaded/).

 This plugin is [available on BukkitDev](http://dev.bukkit.org/bukkit-plugins/uhc/).
 Please note, this README reflects the last development version.
 Some features listed here may not be in the version published on BukkitDev.